espegun/bounce_and_burn/README.md

 # Bounce and burn

-Bounce, and in worst case, burn.
+Bounce and quite possibly burn.